All travellers

 COVID-19 Entry Requirements

-From 8 January 2023, China has changed its COVID-19 entry requirements for all travellers entering the country.
-You will need a negative PCR test within 48 hours of boarding your flight to China.
-You must submit your negative PCR test result by filling in the Health Declaration Form via the China Customs website, or through the China Customs App or WeChat account.
-Anyone reporting a positive test result will not be permitted to board a flight to China.
+From 29 April 2023, China has changed its COVID-19 entry requirements for all travellers entering the country.
+You must undertake a lateral flow/rapid antigen test 48 hours before boarding your flight.
+You must declare your negative test result by filling in the Health Declaration Form via the China Customs website, or through the China Customs App or WeChat account.
+Airline officials will no longer check test results.
+However, upon arrival in China your test result may be checked by officials at customs.

-Passengers entering China displaying symptoms of fever, or with an abnormal Health Declaration, may be asked to undertake an antigen test on arrival.
-Those who test positive will be released to self-quarantine if symptoms are mild, or recommended to go to a medical institution for diagnosis and treatment if symptoms are more severe.
+Passengers entering China displaying symptoms of fever, or with an abnormal Health Declaration, may be asked to undertake a rapid antigen test on arrival.
+Those who test positive will be asked to wear a mask and may be advised to self-isolate whilst symptoms remain (although there is no mandatory self-isolation for COVID-19).

 Children and young people

-Children aged 5 and under are still required to apply for a Customs Code Health Declaration Form.
+Children aged 5 and under are still required to apply for a Customs Code Health Declaration Form and to undertake the pre-departure PCR test.

 Transiting through a third country to arrive in China